 Women's, Gender, and Sexualities Studies Awards Celebration

 Every spring, the Women's, Gender, & Sexuality Studies Program hosts a Conferral Ceremony.
-This year we were excited co-host a joint celebration with the Center for Research on Diversity and Inclusion Office and the Susan Bulkeley Butler Center.
+In 2017, we were excited co-host a joint celebration with the Center for Research on Diversity and Inclusion Office and the Susan Bulkeley Butler Center.
 This joint effort gave us the opportunity to celebrate the exceptional students from many areas across campus.
 WGSS recognized and conferred certificates to those students who completed the WGSS Graduate Certificate Program.
-This years program was held on April 29th and although only four of the eight students that completed the program, Juanita Crider, Nicholas Marin, Mandy Wheadon and Esther DeRezende Teixeira, were able to attend we proudly celebrated all of them in the Anniversary Drawing Room of the Purdue Memorial Union.
+Last year's program was held on April 29th and although only four of the eight students that completed the program, Juanita Crider, Nicholas Marin, Mandy Wheadon and Esther DeRezende Teixeira, were able to attend we proudly celebrated all of them in the Anniversary Drawing Room of the Purdue Memorial Union.

 2015 Celebration of Excellence in Diversity Scholarship Ceremony